Valyo95/card-cost-service/Readme.md

 ---

+## Database creation and migration
+The database that the application uses is an H2 in-memory DB.

+The application uses [Flyway](https://flywaydb.org/) in order to do any db migrations.

+This configuration is set in the [application.yml](src/main/resources/application.yml) and all the migration scripts can be found under the [db/migration](src/main/resources/db/migration) folder.

+They are used in order to create the db schema and load the initial data into the db.

+---

 ## Application security
 The **Card Cost Service** is secured by the [Spring Security](https://spring.io/projects/spring-security) and required a basic authentication that uses a *username* and a *password* to authenticate.